Insality/defold-event/api/event_api.md

 on_click_event:subscribe(callback, self)
 ```

-You can subscribe an other event instance to be triggered by the event.
+You can subscribe another event instance to be triggered by the event.
 Example:
 ```lua
 event_1 = event.create(callback)
 event_2 = event.create()